My Must-Have Garden Tools

 1. Hori Hori Garden Knife

 If I could only keep one tool, this would be it.
 A hori hori knife is part trowel, part saw, and part weeder.
 I use it for digging, dividing perennials, weeding, transplanting, removing plants, sod cutting, cutting roots, and even measuring planting depth.
-Look for one with a sturdy stainless steel blade and a comfortable handle.
+Look for one with a sturdy stainless steel blade, a comfortable, ergonomic handle, and a clearly marked depth gauge for planting bulbs or seeds.

 It’s extremely handy and multipurpose.
 I LOVE mine!